LolaHaastrup/beyond-the-numbers/README.md

 2. What does it mean for the bank?
 3. What should the bank do because of it?

-Drop your answer in the YouTube comments — your mentor will tell you if your so what is strong enough.
+Drop your answer in the YouTube comments.